sebcrozet/instant/README.md

 # Instant

-I you call `std::time::Instant::now()` on a WASM platform, it will panic.
+If you call `std::time::Instant::now()` on a WASM platform, it will panic.
 This crate provides a partial replacement for `std::time::Instant` that works on WASM too.
 This defines the type `instant::Instant` which is:

-* A struct emulating the behavior of **std::time::Instant** if your are targeting `wasm32-unknown-unknown` or `wasm32-unknown-asmjs`
+* A struct emulating the behavior of **std::time::Instant** if you are targeting `wasm32-unknown-unknown` or `wasm32-unknown-asmjs`
 **and** you enabled either the `stdweb` or the `wasm-bindgen` feature.
 This emulation is based on the javascript `performance.now()` function.
 * A type alias for `std::time::Instant` otherwise.